CTI Grant Funded Tuition-Free Programs

 Please note that you can only apply for one program.

-In addition to classroom lectures,both of these programs will include OSHA certification, hands-on practice, and essential career development and employability skills training.
+In addition to classroom lectures, these programs will include OSHA certification, hands-on practice, and essential career development and employability skills training.

-Journeyman Plumbing Tier 1 200-hour program – Launch your career as a Journeyman Plumber.
-This program will include the required 110 hours of code and theory studies for Tier 1 as part of the Massachusetts 5-tier program.
+New!
+Journeyman Electrical Module 1 200-hour program – Launch your career as a Journeyman Electrician.
+This program will include the required 75 hours of code and theory studies for Module 1 as part of the Massachusetts 8-Module journeyman program.
 It also includes OSHA Certification, hands-on practice, and essential career development and employability skills training.

 HVAC – Oil and Gas Burner Technology